xcsp3team/pycsp3/README.md

 python3 SendMore.py
 ```

-To generate and solve the XCSP3 instance, the command is:
+To generate and solve (with AbsCon) the XCSP3 instance, the command is:

 ```console
 python3 SendMore.py -solve